Google Penguin Update

 What can webmasters and SEOs do if their site is affected by the Penguin update?

 Those who find their website is affected by Penguin should immediately work on analyzing the link structure.
-Links from web catalogs or incoming links from link farms as well as bad neighborhoods can lead to a devaluation.
+Links from web catalogs or incoming links from link farms as well as bad neighborhood can lead to a devaluation.
 A significant indicator that the Penguin filter has been activated is a warning of “unnatural links” that Google sends via the Google Search Console to webmasters.

 In this case, prior link building efforts should be scrutinized and analyzed so that the consequences of Google Penguin is minimized for the affected websites.